theFauch/theFauch/README.md

 - ⚡ Fun fact: ...
 -->

-CTO and lead developer of TeamCivitas and the [Pocket Doge token](https://pocketdogetoken.com) on Binance Smart Chain
+CTO and lead developer of Team Civitas and the [Pocket Doge token](https://pocketdogetoken.com) on Binance Smart Chain